 Exercise: A drug-free approach to lowering high blood pressure

-Your risk of high blood pressure (hypertension) increases with age, but getting some exercise can make a big difference.
-And if your blood pressure is already high, exercise can help you control it.
-Don't think you've got to run a marathon or join a gym.
+The risk of high blood pressure, also called hypertension, increases with age.
+But getting some exercise can make a big difference.
+If your blood pressure is already high, exercise can help you control it.
+You don't need to immediately run a marathon or join a gym.
 Instead, start slow and work more physical activity into your daily routine.

-How are high blood pressure and exercise connected?
-Regular physical activity makes your heart stronger.
+Regular exercise makes the heart stronger.
 A stronger heart can pump more blood with less effort.
-If your heart can work less to pump, the force on your arteries decreases, lowering your blood pressure.
+As a result, the force on the arteries decreases.
+This lowers blood pressure.

 How much exercise do you need?

 You should try to get at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of the two.
 Aim for at least 30 minutes of aerobic activity most days of the week.
 If you're not used to exercising, work slowly toward this goal.
 You can break your aerobic workout into three 10-minute sessions.
 This gives you the same benefit as one 30-minute session.

 Any activity that increases the heart and breathing rates is considered aerobic activity.
 Some examples are:

 - Active sports, such as basketball or tennis